Does urgent care test for STDs? Everything you need to know

 If you are not sure when you need to visit urgent care for STD testing, here are some situations when you might want to consider visiting one of our convenient centers:

-- Any time after you have unprotected sex, you should get tested 1-2 weeks after and then again 90 days later
+- Any time after you have unprotected sex, you should get tested one to two weeks later and then again 90 days later.

-- If you exhibit any symptoms of STDs (colored discharge, burning sensation while urinating, etc.)
+- If you exhibit any symptoms of STDs (change in discharge- color, more copious, or odorous, burning sensation while urinating, pelvic pain, or pain with intercourse).

-- Annually if you’re a woman under 25 (specifically for chlamydia; during a well-woman visit)
+- Annually, if you’re a woman under 25 (specifically for chlamydia, during a well visit).

 STD symptoms